google/koladata/docs/api/kd/testing.md

 Compares the argument by their fingerprint:
 * 2 DataSlice(s) are equal if their contents and JaggedShape(s) are
   equal / equivalent and they reference the same DataBag instance.
+* 2 DataBag(s) are equal if their contents are the same (including fallback DataBag structure).
 * 2 JaggedShape(s) are equal if they have the same number of dimensions and all &#34;sizes&#34; in each dimension are equal.

 NOTE: For JaggedShape equality and equivalence are the same thing.

 Args:
-  actual_value: DataSlice or JaggedShape.
+  actual_value: DataSlice, DataBag or JaggedShape.
-  expected_value: DataSlice or JaggedShape.
+  expected_value: DataSlice, DataBag or JaggedShape.
   msg: A custom error message.

 Raises: